 Stand up paddle boarding is a fun way to spend the day when visiting Santa Cruz, Isabela, or San Cristobal.
-The sport has taken hold in the islands, and many hotels and tour operators rent boards on a walk in bases.
+The sport has taken hold in the islands, and many hotels and tour operators rent boards on walk-in bases.

 Devine Bay on Santa Cruz Island is a sheltered beach that lends itself to novices.
 The calm waters are a great setting to learn the basics of SUP, alongside sea lions and turtles swimming beneath the waves.

-The bay of Puerto Villamil on Isabela is another popular spot for stand up paddle boarding.
-The waters are home to sea turtles and Galapagos penguins, making a day on the water an adventure that combines skill with discovering the the wildlife of the islands.
+The bay of Puerto Villamil on Isabela is another popular spot for stand up paddleboarding.
+The waters are home to sea turtles and Galapagos penguins, making a day on the water an adventure that combines skill with discovering the wildlife of the islands.

 Ochoa Beach on San Cristobal is a white sand beach just up the coast from the main town of Puerto Baquerizo Moreno.
-For stand up paddle boarders who want to explore the coast, rent a board in town and paddle your way to the beach.
-The clear waters and nearby Kicker Rock make it a goto spot for watersports, including kayaking and snorkeling.
+The clear waters and nearby Kicker Rock make it a go-to spot for watersports, including kayaking and snorkeling.

 For those looking for an adventure on land while in the islands, exploring by horseback immerses you in the stunning scenery of the islands.
 Horses were originally brought to the islands hundreds of years ago by an American colonist, and the animals that are used today are their descendants.
 Treks are available on Santa Cruz, Isabela, and San Cristobal.

 Exploring the highlands of Santa Cruz puts you in the lush landscape of the higher elevations of the island.
 Popular stops include El Chato Tortoise Reserve, where Giant tortoises roam free in the wild, and neighboring coffee and sugarcane farms.